 There is a wide range of business types that can be registered in both Hong Kong and Singapore.
 Nevertheless, it is crucial for investors to know clearly what they are and choose the most suitable options for themselves.
 Below are some of the most common types:

-- Sole proprietorship: small businesses or companies that are run by individuals.
+Small businesses or companies that are run by individuals.
 The sole proprietor is entitled to all the profits of the business and is personally liable, without limit, for all its debts and obligations.

-- Partnership: small businesses with more than one owner (maximum up to 20).
+Small businesses with more than one owner (maximum up to 20).
 The profit will be shared by all the partners.
 All the partners are also personally liable for the debts and obligations of the partnership.

-- Limited Liability Partnership (LLP) – only available in Singapore: more similar to a private limited company.
-Despite the similarity in name of LP, this type is distinctly different, which is in legal status – considered to be a separated legal entity from its partner and can own property in the name of LLP
+Only available in Singapore: more similar to a private limited company.
+Despite the similarity in the name of LP, this type is distinctly different, which is in legal status – considered to be a separated legal entity from its partner and can own property in the name of LLP

-- Private Limited Company: the most common and ideal for every entrepreneur and investor, mostly because the tax incentives can be applied for.
+The most common and ideal for every entrepreneur and investor, mostly because the tax incentives can be applied for.

 Time and cost